Morphology of anisotropic chains in a magneto-rheological fluid during aggregation and disaggregation processes

-Two-dimensional fractal dimensions $D_2$ and $D_p$ are more useful that one-dimensional fractal dimension $D_1$ in terms of characterizing the formed chains from our magneto-rheological system.
-These dimensions not only give information about the morphology of the aggregates, but they also supply mechanical strength information about the aggregate.
-For two-dimensional fractal dimension $D_2$, an average value of $\left<D_2\right> = 1.09 \pm 0.02$ is obtained.
-This value is quite close to the expected $D_2 = 1$ for a linear object in an Euclidean geometry and is compatible with the previous value obtained by Helgesen \emph{et al} of $D_2 = 1.05 \pm 0.03$.
 For the perimeter-based dimension $D_p$, we obtain an average value of $\left<D_p\right> = 1.84 \pm 0.02$.
-Both values, $D_2$ and $D_p$, must be in an interval between 1 and 2.
+Both values, $D_2$ and $D_p$, must be contained in a range between 1 and 2.
 For $D_p=1$, we have a perfect spherical object, whereas for $D_p=2$, we obtain a linear object.
-In our case, we obtain a value close to 2, so the aggregates are linear objects.
-The main practical difference among $D_2$ and $D_p$ is that $D_p$ is obtained from magnitudes which are calculated more directly (area and perimeter) and that $D_2$ (and $D_1$) is calculated by means of Feret's diameter, i.e., $D_p$ reflects better the roughness of the boundary of the aggregate.
+In our case, we obtain a value close to 2, corresponding to linear objects.
+The main practical difference among $D_2$ and $D_p$ is that $D_p$ is obtained from magnitudes which are calculated, so that gives more information about the form and shape of the object (area and perimeter), whereas $D_2$ (and $D_1$) are calculated by means of Feret's diameter, that only tells about the longest distance between two points on the cluster contour, quantity that gives information that may be the same for very different cluster morphologies.
+Therefore, $D_p$ reflects better the roughness of the boundary of the aggregate.
 For this reason, a value for $D_p$ is obtained not so close to 2 than $D_2$ to 1.